ChrstphrHll/npc_gen/students/Kembley Ralnor.md

   int: 11
   str: 13
   wis: 7
-track: Protection
-trait: I work hard so that I can play hard when the work is done.
-trait1: Unaggressive
-trait2: Unimaginative
 year: 8
+guild: Jettenia
+partyID: 80
 ---
 # Kembley Ralnor
 ---
 ### Description
 - 8th year Half-Orc Sorcerer in Jettenia
-- curly strawberry blond hair that's put up in a large bun, Gray eyes, and Pale Gray skin
+- curly strawberry blond hair that's put up in a large bun, Pale Green eyes, and Pale Gray skin
 - Is Unaggressive and Unimaginative, and has Entrepreneurial as their ideal

 ### Organizations